How to write a simple Go Program

 $ go run file-a.go file-b.go file-c.go

-If a file depends on a function or a variable that exists in another file, then you also need to add that file in the compilation phase using run or build command.
-This is exactly how we compile a C or C++ project.
+If one file depends on a function or variable from another file, that other file must be included in the run or build command.

 To create a binary executable file, you can use the go build command.